 To compare this, let’s have a look at the countries with the highest average relative suffering over the years from 1990 to 2007.
 Once with Rwanda

 and once without Rwanda.

-Let’s first discuss the elephant in the room - Rwuanda 1994.
-I knew the genocide was really really bad, I had read the wikipedia article, seen documentaries and knew of the killings, the rapes and the torture.
+Let’s first discuss the elephant in the room - Rwanda 1994.
+I knew the genocide was really really bad, I had read the Wikipedia article, seen documentaries, and knew of the killings, the rapes, and the torture.
 But holy shit did I underestimate the suffering that must have been inflicted in the 1994 Rwandan genocide.
-724,000 DALYs per 100,000 people means that in just one year, on average, every single person in Rwanda was robbed of more than 7 years of good life.
+724,000 DALYs per 100,000 people means that in just one year, on average, every single person in Rwanda was robbed of more than 7 years of a good life.
 That’s just crazy.

 Absolute suffering - DALYs aggregate

 The relative suffering is interesting but we can look at suffering from a different angle as well.
 Instead of only looking at the disease burden per 100K we can also account for the increase in population over the last thirty years.
 The decrease in average relative suffering in the world could, for example, be negated by the increase in the number of people and therefore the aggregate disease burden could have stayed constant.

 The sum of DALYs per year for selected countries can be found in the following figure.

 This seems to indicate that China was able to improve the quality of life faster than its population growth since the aggregate is decreasing.
 India’s population grew as fast as the quality of life per individual improved.